 Plans for the future

-The goal for the next academic year is to do even more of what they’re already doing and spread the word about the financial wellbeing platform wider within the student body.
+The goal for the next academic year is to do even more of what they’re already doing and spread the word about Blackbullion wider within the student body.
 They recognise that the financial education in the platform could be beneficial to not only those in financial hardship but each and every student.

 With this in mind, signposting to the platform from the beginning of the next academic year means that financial learning can be embedded from the very start of the student journey.
 The message will be loud and clear: sign up to Blackbullion, create your free account and off you go towards a money smarter future!